HuasoFoundries/googlemaps-loader/README.md

   "map": {
     "*": {
-      "gmaps": "path_to/amd-googlemaps-loader/requirejs-gmaps!https://maps.googleapis.com/maps/api/js",
+      "gmaps": "path_to/amd-googlemaps-loader/requirejs-gmaps!https://maps.googleapis.com/maps/api/js"
-      ... other mappings you might have...
+      //, ...other mappings you have...
     }
   }
 });
 ```

 ### JSPM installation and SystemJS config

+If you're using google maps with JSPM and or SystemJS, install it with:

 ```
 jspm install npm:amd-googlemaps-loader